- 1 Oil Pump Failure: Is Your Engine at Risk? Discover the Signs and Solutions

 5. Noise from the oil pump

-As its internal gear mechanism wears and starts to fail, the oil pump begins to make noise.
+As its internal gear mechanism wears and starts to fail, the oil pump begins to make a noise.
 You will hear a loud whining sound while the car is idling.

 Why Would An Oil Pump Fail?